millionhz/cplusplus-notes/README.md

 # Arrays

-Array is the collection of items of same type in contiguous memory.
+Array is the collection of items of same type in contiguous memory (stack).

-## Defining an Array
+## Declaring an Array

-The array size must be **constant**.
+**The array size must be constant.**

 ![data/Untitled%2021.png](data/Image23.png)